Stamford, Lincolnshire

-Stamford is a town and civil parish in the South Kesteven District of Lincolnshire, England.
+Stamford is a market town and civil parish in the South Kesteven district of Lincolnshire, England.
 The population at the 2011 census was 19,701 and estimated at 20,645 in 2019.
 The town has 17th- and 18th-century stone buildings, older timber-framed buildings and five medieval parish churches.

-It is a frequent film location.
+Stamford is a frequent film location.
 In 2013 it was rated a top place to live in a survey by The Sunday Times.
 Its name has been passed on to Stamford, Connecticut, founded in 1641.